 As a complete beginner, consider this course your introduction to this exciting field.
-Over the next five days, you’ll learn the fundamentals of digital marketing—putting your newfound knowledge from each tutorial into practice as you create your first marketing campaign.
+Over the next five tutorials, you’ll learn the fundamentals of digital marketing—putting your newfound knowledge from each tutorial into practice as you create your first marketing campaign.

 1. Introduction